 Some cooler backpacks are entirely insulated, while others have a split design to carry your room-temperature-friendly snacks on top.
 They also vary in which side of the cooler versus backpack aesthetic they lean toward, with some options looking stealthier than others.
-You want to find one that appeals to your use case and that you can comfortably carry even when it’s loaded with ice and a 24-pack.
+You want to find one that appeals to your use case and that you can comfortably carry even when it’s loaded with ice and a 24-pack of drinks.

 In general, these are better suited to shorter outings than lengthy excursions.
 No matter the bag, nothing is light when it’s filled with ice and cans, and they will all interfere with your ability to carry a hiking pack.
 But whether you’re heading into the backcountry or a backyard, one of these should meet your needs.

 This cooler is one of the sleekest options on the market if you’re looking for something with a more modern design.
 Plus, it has an impressive 24 can capacity.

 The Boss earns its name with a slew of excellent reviews, and it’s got a full suspension carrying system with hip and sternum straps so you can carry it in comfort regardless of how heavy it gets.
 Every one of its pockets is padded and insulated, even the smaller outside ones.

 The smaller IceMule Pro is also popular, winning Outdoor Gear Lab’s top pick across the soft cooler category.
 It’s fully collapsible when you aren’t using it, and when you are, the dry bag-style top closure keeps its contents sealed even when it’s — hopefully not — floating downriver.